 Use the postcode checker below to find out if you meet the conditions for claiming Universal Credit.

-New claimants who have three or more children (this will change in November 2018 when the UC system will change to allow claims from people with three or more children).
-These claimants can still claim one or more of the legacy benefits.
+New claimants who have three or more children are presently unable to make a ‘Full Service’ Universal Credit claim.
+This will change in 2019 when the UC system will change to allow claims from people with three or more children.
+If you have three or more children and need to make a new benefit claim you can still claim one or more of the legacy benefits.

 If you claimed Universal Credit on or before 07 November 2017, you will be invited to change your claim over to a ‘Full Service’ claim in early-mid 2018.
 Your Jobcentre work coach will keep you informed and you should also receive a letter from the DWP about this.
 This will involve opening an online Universal Credit account and maintaining it online, if you need digital skills to prepare for this then you can prepare for this now.